robcarver17/pysystemtrade/DONE_TO_DO.md

 # Release notes

+## Version 0.16.6
+Created classses for individual futures contracts, and included example of how to use Quandl to get them

 ## Version 0.16.5
 Updated .csv data and moved to seperate section - now stored under Github LFS